erikmartinjordan/uptimeSheet/README.md

     - `URL`: URL to monitor
 5. From the script window: `Edit > Current project's triggers`
 6. Add a time trigger for the script (minute, hour, day)

+The script will fill a sheet with two columns: date of execution and status (1 and 0).

 ## Author